CZ-NIC/knot-resolver/modules/tinyweb/README.rst

 This module provides an embedded web interface for resolver.
 It plots current performance in real-time, including a feed of recent iterative queries.
 It also includes bindings_ to `MaxMind GeoIP`_, and presents a world map coloured by frequency of queries, so you can see where do your queries go.

+The *stats* module is required for plotting query rate.
 By default, it listens on ``localhost:8053``.

 Examples